Tips to reduce the machine breakdown of pump motors

 - Focus on the constraint.
 Every manufacturing process has a constraint or bottleneck.
 This is the point in the process where production is slowed down the most.
 Focus your downtime reduction efforts on the constraint, as this will have the biggest impact on overall production.
 MTBR and MTBF ratios are available on the dashboard

 - Treat downtime as a KPI.
-Bluetooth RTLS solution dashboards provide a metric that is used to track progress towards a goal.
+Bluetooth RTLS solution dashboards provide a metric used to track progress toward a goal.
 When you treat downtime as a KPI, you are sending a message that it is an important issue that needs to be addressed.

 - Make downtime events visual.
 Create a downtime board or chart that shows the current status of all machines in the factory.
 This will help to raise awareness of downtime and make it easier to identify and address problems.

-- Empowering managers: The factory maintenance engineer has a pivotal role to play when it comes to problem-solving.
+- Empowering managers: The factory maintenance engineer plays a pivotal role in problem-solving.
 Enabling him with a motor pump monitoring system will make the difference.

 - Separate quick fixes and 100-year fixes.
 When you are analysing downtime data, it is important to distinguish between problems that can be fixed quickly and easily and problems that require a more long-term solution.
 Focus on fixing the quick fixes first, as this will have the biggest impact on reducing downtime in the short term.